New Mexico Sales and Use Tax

-Taxes in New Mexico are origin-based 1, meaning the sales tax rate is based, or determined from, the location where a sale originates
+Taxes in New Mexico are origin-based, meaning the New Mexico sales tax rate is based, or determined from, the location where a sale originates

-To see a full breakout of sales tax rates in NM by state, county, city and special district, use our easy New Mexico sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of New Mexico sales tax rates by state, county, city and special district, use our easy New Mexico sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate New Mexico sales tax totals.

 The New Mexico state use tax rate is the same as the state rate, but there is no use tax collected for county, city or special districts.